vijganji99/strada-DE-Infra/README.md

    		d.
 Creation of Storage account with Hirearchial Namespace = true (which is a important setting to use Data Lake for Azure Data Bricks)
    		e.
 Creation of Azure Data Bricks Service (uses 2 subnets for Public and Private exposure of ADB)
    		d.
 Creation of Azure Key vault to store On-Prem SQL Server (login and password) .
 # strada-DE-Infra
 For STRADA team Azure Infra set up via Automation using Azure Terraform

+# Connectivity
+1. SQL Server ( Source for the data)
+2. Azure Data Factory (Data Ingesion from SQL Server)
+3. Azure Data Lake & Azure Data Bricks (For Preparing the data and Transforming the data for final loading & reporting)

 ```mermaid